 - It is used to treat syndromes caused by lots of stomach acid.

-- If you are taking any of these drugs: Atazanavir or nelfinavir.
+- If your child is taking any of these drugs: Atazanavir, nelfinavir, or rilpivirine.

 - Long-term treatment (for instance longer than 3 years) with drugs like this one has rarely caused low vitamin B-12 levels.
 Talk with the doctor.